KosmX/java-toolchains/README.md

 > artifact id: `vector3d`
 > version: `1.0.0`

-> If you don't know what to write, you can find the solution in `solutions` branch!
+> If you don't know what to write, you can find the [solution](https://github.com/KosmX/java-toolchains/blob/1ed7fb8440a517b0015edd7210390336e8ab7224/maven-project/pom.xml#L27) in `solution` branch!

 Here is some test code
 ```java